 Club soda is also calorie-free as it’s essentially just plain water that had been carbonated and infused with a few minerals,

-Choosing club soda instead of other soft drinks will have as many calories as choosing freshwater.
+Choosing club soda over other soft drinks will have as many calories as choosing freshwater.
 As club soda is sugar-free, it also doesn’t contain carbs.

 Club soda can be consumed regardless of dietary restrictions, making it different from other carbonated drinks and juices.